GUIDE TO USING MARA

-In the case of Effort elements, the therapist is looking for clients’ increased access to the full range of the element.
+The idea of the reporting for any element, such as Time, is that you are looking for clients’ increased access to that whole element, across its range.
 For example, for the Effort quality of Time, a DM therapist would ideally support their client to achieve the fullest access to the spectrum of Suddenness to Sustainment, with neither extreme being better or worse.
 What is desirable is that clients have access to both extremes or polarities of the element.

 Therefore, good access across the range (within the client’s capabilities) would score highly.
-Where a client did was not demonstrating good access to one or other aspect of Time (suddenness or sustainment, or the whole spectrum, again as relative to their capability) then they might also score lower.
+Where a client was not demonstrating good access to one or other aspect of Time (suddenness or sustainment, or the whole spectrum), again as relative to their capability, then they might also score lower.

-If you had decided to work on one aspect of Time, such as suddenness, with your client because the client had little access to that, you might score that low, and you would write in your accompanying notes (on the app) that your score was related to Suddenness.
-You might not be focussing on sustainment in that session because the client had good access to it, or because you had decided to work on the different polarities of Time separately.
+If a therapist decides to work on one aspect of Time, such as suddenness, with a client because the client had little access to that, the client might first be scored low on that element, and the therapist would write in their accompanying notes (on the app) that their score was related to Suddenness.
+There might not be a focus on sustainment in that session because the client had good access to it, or because the client and therapist had decided to work on the different polarities of Time separately.
 If you were working on sustainment in a different session, the score might be either high or low depending on what you observed, and your notes would help support your scores.